ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 I focus my attention on the diffs those patches introduce.
 Each patch should be atomic and solve one specific task.
-In my case I implement a new feature so I’d expect the diffs to be mostly green (additions).
+In my case I implement a new feature so I'd expect the diffs to be mostly green (additions).

 I review the commits I currently have and see what can be improved in them: